BalLab/streamzero-site/content/en/docs/fx/architecture-overview.md

 Services can be triggered in the following ways:

-- Manually: By clicking the 'Run' button on the StreamZero FX Management Server.
+- Manually: By clicking the 'Run' button on the StreamZero FX Management UI.
-- On Schedule: As a cron job whereas the Cron expression is added on the UI.
+- On Schedule: As a cron job whereas the Cron expression is in the service manifest.
-- On Event: Where a package is configured to be triggered bt the FX Router when a specific type of event is observed on the platform.
+- On Event: Where a package is configured to be triggered by the FX Router when a specific type of event(s) is encountered on the platform - also configured in the service manifest.

 Irrespective of how a Service is triggered it is always triggered by an Event.
 In the case of Manual and Scheduled triggering it is the FX platform that generates the trigger event.